mwolson/emacs-shared/doc/install.md

 *Windows*

-(Note: for now you'll need to do this ahead of the bootstrap.sh step, otherwise it will fail)
+(Note: you'll need to do this ahead of the bootstrap.sh step, otherwise it will fail)

 - Adjust some environment variables so that Emacs can be started successfully
   - Use the Start Menu to search for and open the task `Edit the System Environment Variables`.
 It may pop behind any open windows - if so, bring it to the front.
 Click `Environment Variables`.
   - Note: If any of the below variables aren't present, click on "Add" to add them
   - In User Variables, Inspect `HOME` and make sure it points to something like `C:\Users\You`.
+  - In System Variables, double-click `Path` and make sure an entry for `%USERPROFILE%\emacs-shared\bin` is present at the very top.
-  - In one System Variables, double-click `Path` and make sure an entry for `C:\Program Files\Emacs\x86_64\bin` is present.
+  - In System Variables, double-click `Path` and make sure an entry for `C:\Program Files\Emacs\x86_64\bin` is present at the end.
   - If you have chosen to use PuTTY, then make sure that the `GIT_SSH` variable is set to `C:\Program Files\PuTTY\plink.exe` (or wherever PuTTY is installed).
   - Click OK
   - Relaunch any open Git Bash windows